Last Updated on September 23, 2022 by The Filtery Staff

 Yet another report from Bloomberg in 2010 found that over half of lights tested had more lead than what is allowed in children’s toys (some of them had up to 30 times as much!).

-Lead can cause a whole host of health concerns, even in small amounts.
+Most people know by now that lead can cause a whole host of health concerns, even in small amounts.
 It’s especially dangerous for babies and young children.
 Health risks include:

 - lower IQ